gtaillandier/HydroAngleAnalyzer/docs/tutorials/Binning_method_tuto.md

 # Tutorial: Contact Angle Analysis (Binned Method)

 This tutorial demonstrates how to compute the contact angle using the **binned method** in `hydroangleanalyzer`.
-The method divides the simulation box into spatial bins to calculate the liquid–solid interface and the corresponding contact angle.
+The method divides the simulation box into spatial bins to calculate the liquid–solid interface and the corresponding contact angle, fro a group of frames.

 ---